hacker81-sherlock/git/README.md

-# git
+# github

-    this is git
+    git and github is the best combo